k3karthic/bitwarden-to-keepass/README.md

 ## Installation

+Download all of the files from this repository using either of the methods below,
+1. Get a zip file of the latest release from the [GitHub Releases](https://github.com/k3karthic/bitwarden-to-keepass/releases) or [Codeberg Releases](https://github.com/k3karthic/bitwarden-to-keepass/releases) page.
+2. Clone the repository using git.

+Open a terminal and navigate to the folder with the downloaded files.

 The script can be run as is, or installed using pip, venv and/or pipx.
 To avoid any conflicts with other applications named `convert.py`, the script is named `bw2kp` when installed via pip or setup.py.